-This chapter provides the design load for strength assessments.
+This chapter provides the design load for strength and fatigue assessments.

 The load combinations are to be derived for the design load scenarios specified in Ch 4, Sec 7.
-This section uses the concept of design load scenarios to specify consistent design load sets which cover the appropriate operating modes of a bulk carrier or oil tanker.
+This section uses the concept of design load scenarios to specify consistent design load sets which cover the appropriate operating modes.